Reading Branch real ale pubs

 160 Park Lane

 Formerly known as the Bear Inn, built in the 1930's.
 Closed for a number of years during the mid-2000's it re-opened following a major refurbishment in February 2012 as a Flaming Grill pub.
+Meal deals Monday to Friday.
+Closes at 11 Friday & Saturday, despite what their website says.
 The 17 bus terminates here.

 - Duke of Wellington